Introduction

 The diff

-For instance, file A and file B are the same except for line three.
-Print contents of both files with line numbers with cat -n
+For instance, files A and B are the same except for line three.
+Print contents of the first file with line numbers using the cat command:

 cat -n A